Gardners, Pennsylvania: Education

-Residents of the village of Gardners and surrounding areas may attend elementary school in Bendersville and the middle school and high school in Biglerville.
-Operated by the Upper Adams School District, these schools' teams are known as "the Canners".
+The entire census-designated place is in the Upper Adams School District.
+Residents of the census-designated place of Gardners and surrounding areas may attend elementary school in Bendersville and the middle school and high school in Biglerville.
+These schools' teams are known as "the Canners".

 Nearby residents outside of the Upper Adams School District's boundaries attend schools in the Bermudian Springs School District, the South Middleton School District, or the Carlisle Area School District.